Skip to main content

 Access

-If an HDF5 file is added, an additional Access tab appears.
-Here, you can specify access permissions for the file:
+When a data file is not owned by a project, the Access tab appears.
+Here, you can click Add User and specify access permissions for the file:

 • Read (read only) or